librasteve/Air/docs/Air/Base.md

 ### has Str $.adapt-menu

-$.adapt-menu <Nil left right center> sets the value for small viewport
+$.adapt-menu <'' left right center> sets the value for small viewport

 ### has Positional[TabItem] @.items